h4/lywsd02/Readme.md

 * `client.units` – Current temperature units displayed on screen.
 Returns `'C'` for Celsius and `'F'` for Fahrenheit
 * `client.time` – Current time and timezone offset.
 Returns as tuple of `datetime.datetime` and `int`
 * `client.battery` – Sensor's battery level in percent (0 to 100).
-* `client.historic_data` – Ordered Dictionary of hourly minimum and maximum including timestamp for temperature and humidity
+* `client.history_data` – Ordered Dictionary of hourly minimum and maximum including timestamp for temperature and humidity
+* `client.num_stored_entries` - A tuple describing the `history_data` property.
+It holds the number of total records saved and currently stored records
+* `client.history_index` - Index where the `history_data` collection should be read from

 ## Available setters

 * `client.units = 'C'` – Changes temperature units displayed on screen
 * `client.time = datetime.datetime.now()` - Changes time using local timezone or tz_offset (if set)
 * `client.tz_offset = 1` - Sets timezone offset in hours that will be used when setting time
+* `client.history_index = total_records - 9` - Sets an index so that `history_data` will be updated with the ten most recent entries

 ## Configuration